elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

 # Development Kit Software
-Get started with running your first plugin on a desktop computer.

-Here you will quickly see which the first steps are, to run a plugin from within Elk's Sushi host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.
+In this guide you will quickly see which the first steps are, to run a plugin from within Elk's Sushi host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.

 ## Running a plugin within the Sushi host

 You could run Sushi natively on your own Debian Linux computer, or on a virtual machine.
 To get started you need the Sushi AppImage , available from the [Releases section of the elk-examples repository](https://github.com/elk-audio/elk-examples/releases).
 Read [these brief instructions if you are unfamiliar with running software in Linux AppImages](https://itsfoss.com/use-appimage-linux/).

-To output some sound, you need to have Jack audio configured on your computer, which is beyond the scope of this tutorial - but if you have trouble getting it working [definitely ask us on the forum](https://forum.elk.audio) and we'll do our best to get you going!
-In this example we also show how use [Cadence and Catia for managing Jack](https://kx.studio/Repositories#Ubuntu), but you can use any other tools you prefer too.
+To output sound, you need to have Jack audio configured on your computer, which is beyond the scope of this guide - but if you have trouble getting it working [definitely ask us on the forum](https://forum.elk.audio) and we'll do our best to get you going!
+We here show how use [Cadence and Catia for managing Jack](https://kx.studio/Repositories#Ubuntu), but you can use any other tools you prefer in their place.

 ## Starting Sushi with the MDA JX10 VST synthesizer

-First we assume you are able to run Sushi and connect to jack audio.
+First we assume you are able to run Sushi and connect to Jack audio.

 The example used, requires that you have these files from our [elk-examples repository](https://github.com/elk-audio/elk-examples/):

 1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
-3. [mda-vst3.vst3.tar.xz](https://github.com/elk-audio/elk-examples/releases/mda-vst3.vst3.tar.xz) - a build of the MDA plugins, containing also the JX10 Synthesizer binary.
+3. [mda-vst3.vst3.tar.xz](https://github.com/elk-audio/elk-examples/releases/mda-vst3.vst3.tar.xz) - an x86 build of the MDA plugins, containing also the JX10 Synthesizer binary.
-4. (optionally) mda-vst3-touchosc-gui.touchosc, to control JX10 from the TouchOSC app.
+4. (optionally) mda-vst3-touchosc-gui.touchosc, to control JX10 from the [TouchOSC app](https://hexler.net/products/touchosc).

 First unpack the tar-file with the plugin to your local drive.
 Place the content in the default path expected: `/usr/lib/VST3/mda-vst3.vst3`.
 If you place the mda-vst3.vst3 extracted content elsewhere, you also need to edit the config_play_vst3.json to refer to that new path.